HSF/phoenix/README.md

 Phoenix is a TypeScript-based event display framework, using the popular [three.js](https://threejs.org) library for 3D.
 It focuses on being experiment agnostic by design, with common tools (such as custom menus, controls, propagators) and the possibility to add experiment specific extensions.

-It consists of two packages: a plain TypeScript core library ([phoenix-event-display](./packages/phoenix-event-display/README.md)) and Angular example application ([phoenix-app](./packages/phoenix-ng/README.md)).
+It consists of two packages: a plain TypeScript core library ([phoenix-event-display](./packages/phoenix-event-display/README.md)) and Angular example application ([phoenix-ng](./packages/phoenix-ng/README.md)).
 A React example is also [provided](https://github.com/9inpachi/phoenix-react).
 The core library can be adapted for any experiment with some simple steps.

 Phoenix is supported by the [HEP Software Foundation](https://hepsoftwarefoundation.org) and is the official web event display of the [ATLAS experiment](https://atlas.cern).

 It was selected for Google Summer of Code support in 2019 and 2020.

-You can see an online version at [https://hepsoftwarefoundation.org/phoenix/](https://hepsoftwarefoundation.org/phoenix/)
+You can see the stable version at [https://hepsoftwarefoundation.org/phoenix](https://hepsoftwarefoundation.org/phoenix/) and the development version at [http://phoenix-dev.surge.sh](http://phoenix-dev.surge.sh).

 ## Demo